How often do Treasury bonds pay interest?

 What do Treasury bonds pay?

-A 30-year U.S. Treasury Bond is paying around a 1.25 percent coupon rate.
-That means the bond will pay $12.50 per year for every $1,000 in face value that you own.
+Imagine a 30-year U.S. Treasury Bond is paying around a 1.25 percent coupon rate.
+That means the bond will pay $12.50 per year for every $1,000 in face value (par value) that you own.
 The semiannual coupon payments are half that, or $6.25 per $1,000.
 If you have a TreasuryDirect.gov account and use it to buy and hold U.S. Treasury securities, the coupon interest payments are made directly into your bank account.

 The coupon rate stays fixed for the life of the bond.
 If the coupon rate is higher than the yield, that means the bond is selling at a premium, according to McBride.